goshiphq/goship-cms/content/articles/food-beverage.md

 With GoShip, you can circumvent a number of these challenges.
 We’ll ship your wine to your customer safely and quickly through our network of over 50,000 pre-vetted carriers, and at wholesale prices, giving you the peace of mind in knowing you’ve gotten the best rates.

+### Shipping Liquor

+Safety is a primary concern when shipping spirits, so make sure to properly organize your shipping process.
+Many carriers accept shipments that contain alcoholic beverages, but there are some additional steps to the process.

+Most carriers require labeling liquor shipments and providing proper packaging for the bottles, like double-sealing, waterproof packaging, and then boxing.
+We recommend you completely cover the shipment in something soft to reduce the risk of glass damage and to absorb any liquid if the bottle breaks.

+Additionally, some states require you obtain a special license for shipping alcohol.
+Once you meet the necessary requirements, GoShip can help you [find quotes](https://www.goship.com/faq/ltl-quote/) from a wide variety of pre-vetted carriers.
+Final delivery requires an adult over 21 with proper identification to sign for the package, so you’ll want tight coordination between you, the recipient, and the carrier.

 ### Shipping Whiskey